vighnesh1795/SQL-Project_Swiggy-Order-Processing/README.md

 Each row represents a unique SKU (Stock Keeping Unit), with duplicate product names for different quantities, prices, or discounts, just like a live catalog.​

 🧱 1.
-Database & Table Creation
+Database & Table Creation:
 The project uses PostgreSQL with a single-core table Swiggy for SKUs.​

 📥 2.
-Data Import
+Data Import:
 CSV is loaded via pgAdmin’s Import functionality or via \copy from psql.​

 🔍 3.
-Exploratory Data Analysis (EDA)
+Exploratory Data Analysis (EDA):
 Typical EDA queries included:

 -Total records, sample rows, and basic sanity checks.